Bobby Breslau: Handbag design and fashion career

 In 1976, Breslau began designing for Andrew Manufacturing Company, a subsidiary of Andrew Geller, Inc., known for producing high-end women's shoes.
 He signed a deal for his own fashion label which allowed him to mass produce his designs at a lower cost than his handmade bags.
 In 1977, Breslau created a new handbag that could be used in three ways.
 It was a "super-soft leather drawstring pouch with a twist to the top and a softly gathered shoulder strap."
 It was made in various colors and size options so that it could be "everything from a little evening bag to a jumbo weekender."

 Breslau's designs appeared in Women's Wear Daily and Vogue.
+Diana Vreeland, former editor-in-chief of Vogue, wrote Breslau a note that said "you are to leather what Cellini was to gold."
 In the late 1970s, his pillow-clutches were sold at the luxury department store Neiman Marcus, and his handbags were sold at Cul de Sac, a boutique for accessories in the luxury department store Bloomingdale's.
 In 1979, Breslau licensed two pattern designs to Vogue for his "Big Pouch" and "Little Pouch."
 His Vogue Patterns provided sewers with directions to make both handbags in three sizes.

+Leatherwork and collaboration with Keith Haring

 He also made leather bean bag chairs while continuing to handcraft pillows.
 In 1981, Breslau told The New York Times, "I feel that as far as the pillows are concerned, that I'm a sculptor and that my medium is leather."
 He liked to mix textures and worked with a variety of leathers such as "printed suedes and ostrich skin, cowhide, bronze and silver leathers, alligator as well as back leather, decorated with black patent-leather drops."
 He used a softer palette for his pillows.

 Breslau was a close friend of pop artist Keith Haring, who he met at the Paradise Garage in the early 1980s.
 Haring respected Breslau's craftsmanship and looked to him for guidance, calling him his "Jewish mother."
 Haring credited Breslau with inspiring him to work with leather hides for his exhibition at the Fun Gallery in 1983.
 Breslau managed Haring's Pop Shop in SoHo, which opened in 1986, and he supervised the merchandising.
+The leather "baby" pillow that Breslau made for Haring was the protype for the "inflatable baby" sold at the shop.